uamitroy/server/README.md

-A php package to get you the serverv information
+A php package to get you the server information

 ## Install